 The General Education Program is a requirement for all degrees.
 The requirements listed below are approved for the Bachelor of Arts and Bachelor of Fine Arts in the School of the Arts.

-ENG 101 hours
+ENG 101

-Language and Culture9 hours
+Language and Culture

-MTH 108 or higher hours
+MTH 108 or higher3 hours

 One course designated as

 Quantitative reasoning 3-4 hours

-Health and Well-being Wellness 2 hours
+Health and Well-being Wellness